Support your Desktop MFA users

 -

-Open terminal and run the following command: rm -rf /Library/Security/SecurityAgentPlugins/OktaDAAuthPlugin.bundle/.
+Open a terminal session and run the following command: rm -rf /Library/Security/SecurityAgentPlugins/OktaDAAuthPlugin.bundle/.

 Remove Desktop MFA from a device